 Now, you could stir some raisins or other dried fruit into your Breakfast Cookies and they'd be perfectly delightful...

 ...but the cute little toddler in question happens to have a soft spot for chocolate.
 And how could anyone say no to this kind of enthusiasm?!

-These are not your soft, moist, overly sweet dessert-type cookies.
+These are not your soft, moist, sweet, decadent, dessert-type cookies.
 They're breakfast cookies, which means that they're oat-y and nutty and, yes, healthier tasting.
 But that last part is not in a bad way.
 I promise that these cookies are totally delish and your family will gobble them right up!

-It’s easy to change up these cookies by using different types of nuts or varieties of nut butter.
-I made this particular batch with ground almonds and peanut butter, because that's what I had on hand.
-But you could use ground walnuts with almond butter, ground pecans with sunflower seed butter...whatever floats your boat.
+This particular batch of cookies was made with ground almonds and peanut butter, because that's what I had on hand.
+But you could use ground walnuts with almond butter, ground pecans with sunflower seed butter...whatever floats your boat!

 And they're a nice change of pace from frozen grapes. 😉